Idrinth/roleplay-ai/docs/storysummariserai/modelcard.md

 pipeline_tag: text-generation
 ---

-# Model Card for Idrinth/GameMasterAI
+# Model Card for Idrinth/StorySummariserAI

-This model is finetuned to provide a game master for mind theatre role play sessions.
+This model is fine-tuned to provide a game master for mind theatre role play sessions.
 Currently the tuning is VERY LIMITED, but we are adding more story bits over time to fix that.

 ## Model Details